daronphang/programming-resources/cloud-computing/AWS/services/networking/networking.md

 ## Egress-Only Internet Gateway

 Similar to an IGW but for IPv6-enabled applications.
+You can configure route tables to direct all traffic from the application through it.

 ## NAT (Network Address Translation) devices